The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Toronto, ON, CA

-Roger Mcintyre practices in Toronto, Canada.
+Roger Mcintyre practices practicing medicine in Toronto, Canada.
 Mr. Mcintyre is rated as an Elite expert by MediFind in the treatment of Bipolar Disorder (BPD).
-His top areas of expertise are Bipolar Disorder (BPD), Major Depression, Schizophrenia, and Obesity.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Major Depression, Schizophrenia, and Obesity.

 Elite in Bipolar Disorder (BPD)